Last Updated: 06 March 2025

 SELECTED PROFESSIONAL EXPERIENCE

-Global Business Unit Lead, Building Optimization, Longevity Partners January 2023 – Present
+Global Business Unit Lead, Building Optimization, Longevity Partners 2023 – 2024

 Visiting Assistant Professor, Georgia Institute of Technology, School of Public Policy 2021 - 2022